abesto/blog/source/_posts/2011-12-26-bringing-back-the-scroll-buttons-to-gmail.md

   - Client
   - Desktop
 ---
+**Update (2013-12-23)**: The horrible extinction of the scroll-bar buttons has spread from GMail to all of Chrome.
+The style-sheet is now updated to work with recent versions of Chrome, and look much better than before.
+The design update is an adaptation of the stylesheet [here](https://www.coffeepowered.net/2011/06/17/sexy-css-scrollbars/).

 There’s been [some][1] [noise][2] [on the ‘net][3] about missing scroll up/down buttons in the new Google design.
 Note that this only affects the browsers based on WebKit (Chrome, Safari and some KDE browsers, to name a few).
 Here’s a way to fix that.

  [1]: http://www.google.gg/support/forum/p/gmail/thread?tid=0d5d7ea34ac7f5da&hl=en